mehmetozanguven/mehmetozanguven.github.io/_posts/apache_flink/2020-05-02-state-backend-and-state-example.md

 ### Configure FsStateBackend for Our Flink Job

-- Update `flink-conf.yaml` files like this:
+- Update `flink-conf.yaml` file like this:

 ````yaml
 # Flink will know that we are going to use FsStateBackend